“Success is not final, failure is not fatal: it is the courage to continue that counts.”

 Successful Internet companies get this intuitively - see Amazon and eBay and thousands of others - and you should too.

 As for investors, they should take advantage of the incredible opportunity that the modern financial system offers to back multiple entrepreneurial companies, and not just one or a handful.

-With the average return of the private equity investing asset class in some cases being over 27% annually , the odds are strongly in your favor if you both invest right and diversify properly.
+With the average return of the startup company asset class being 2.5X in a mean time of about four years , the odds are strongly in your favor if you both invest right and diversify properly.